How Do You Draw A Cell Membrane

 Worth pausing on this one.

-To keep it short, drawing a cell membrane involves representing its key components—the phospholipid bilayer, proteins, and carbohydrates—in a clear and organized way.
+Simply put, drawing a cell membrane involves representing its key components—the phospholipid bilayer, proteins, and carbohydrates—in a clear and organized way.
 By following these steps, you can create a scientifically accurate and visually appealing diagram that aids in understanding this essential cellular structure.

-You may also choose to add small water molecules or ions near the membrane to underline the external and internal aqueous environments, reinforcing the concept of selective permeability.
+You may also choose to add small water molecules or ions near the membrane to stress the external and internal aqueous environments, reinforcing the concept of selective permeability.
 Shading or hatching can be used subtly to distinguish the different layers or to give the drawing a sense of depth.

 Adding Functional Context